 PIN SIGNAL TYPE Description 1 VTref Input This is the target reference voltage.
 It is used to check if the target has power, to create the logic-level reference for the input comparators and to control the output logic levels to the target.
 It is normally fed from Vdd of the target board and must not have a series resistor.
 2 SWDIO/ TMS I/O / output SWDIO: (Single) bi-directional data pin.
 JTAG mode set input of target CPU.
 This pin should be pulled up on the target.
 Typically connected to TMS of the target CPU.
 4 SWCLK/TCK Output SWCLK: Clock signal to target CPU.
 It is recommended that this pin is pulled to a defined state of the target board.
 Typically connected to TCK of target CPU.
 JTAG clock signal to target CPU.
 6 SWO/TDO Input When using SWD, this pin is used as Serial Wire Output trace port (optional, not required for SWD communication).
 JTAG data output from target CPU.
 Typically connected to TDO of the target CPU.
 This pin (normally pin 7) is not existent on the 19-pin JTAG/SWD and Trace connector.
 8 TDI Output JTAG data input of target CPU It is recommended that this pin is pulled to a defined state on the target board.
 Typically connected to TDI of the target CPU.
 For CPUs which do not provide TDI (SWD-only devices), this pin is not used.
 J-Link will ignore the signal on this pin when using SWD.
-9 NC NC Not connected inside J-Link.
-Leave open on target hardware.
+9 NC (TRST) NC By default, TRST is not connected, but the Cortex-M Adapter comes with a solder bridge (NR1) which allows TRST to be connected to pin 9 of the Cortex-M adapter.

-Table 10.11: 9-pin JTAG/SWD pinout
+Table 14.12: 9-pin JTAG/SWD pinout